Bisects all the way down

 But sometimes it’s a compiler or even build environment bug (like bash

-miscompilation caused by a gcc
+miscompilation caused by a gcc bug).
+In

 that case it will take a while until we get to the culprit.
 Or it might

-regression which is not trivial to rollback at all.
+be a glibc regression which is not trivial to rollback at all.

 Wouldn’t it be nice to mechanically bisect package repository the same

-way we do projects like linux
+way we do projects like linux?

 Today’s real world example is

-repository. nixpkgs
+nixpkgs repository. nixpkgs is a

-package tree available via nix
+package tree available via nix tool.

-fancy features is the ability to install packages (and
+One of nix fancy features is the ability to install packages (and

 it’s dependencies) as an unprivileged user.
 Or even fetch the package